stp249lbn683pcw/just-puttering/readme.txt

+Important update on 11/5/2023
+This program is rapidly becoming obsolete because TD Ameritrade accounts are being moved to Schwab.
+In fact, I can no longer use it myself.
+Schwab is supposed to have or be developing a Schwab Developer Portal with a similar trading API.
+I am still trying to figure out whether it is presently available for use.
+I am leaving the code here for the present in case it is helpful to someone with some other application.

 This folder contains an example of using TD Ameritrade’s Web API (see developer.tdameritrade.com) to maintain and update a database of end-of-day stock prices.
 I am writing this in case someone finds it helpful since I have combined information that I found from various sources.
 I personally use the data from the database for the calculations that I do in some of my Excel workbooks.